jlpteaching/dinocpu/assignments/assignment-1.md

 You should fill in the other wires (and instruction subsets) that are required to implement the `add` RISC-V instruction.
 We will be talking in detail about RISC-V instructions and how to design a RISC-V processor during the second week's lectures, as shown on the [schedule](https://github.com/jlpteaching/ECS154B/blob/master/syllabus/schedule.csv).

-**Important**: You will not need to modify anything below the `// debug / pipeline viewer` line.
+**Important**: You will not need to modify anything below the `Object to make it easier to print information about the CPU` line.
 This code should be kept the same for everyone.

-You may add more debug code, as you are working on the assignment.
+You may add debug code, as you are working on the assignment.
 However, when you turn in your assignment, please comment out or remove your debug code before submitting.

 ## Testing your ADD instruction